 Polyester

-The majority of the shirts tested and described here are made primarily of polyester and blended with a form of spandex.
+Most running shirts are primarily polyester and blended with a form of spandex.
 Polyester is a synthetic chemical compound derived from oil and is not considered a natural fiber.
 It is very durable and easily retains its shape, making it a good choice for outdoor clothing.
 It typically has a smooth, slippery texture and can be formed into an almost unlimited variety of fiber thicknesses and weaves.
 Polyester is also non-absorbent, meaning it will not absorb water or sweat, so it is extremely fast drying.
-Being able to dry very quickly greatly aids in the ability of polyester fabrics to cool you down quickly when you become sweaty and are also valued for cold weather activities because they will not keep you wet for long.
+Being able to dry quickly aids in the ability of polyester fabrics to cool you down when you become sweaty.
+They are also valued for cold-weather activities because they will not keep you wet for long.

 Merino Wool

-While we have used shirts made from merino wool in the past with no issue, sometimes we find them to be a bit too itchy for our skin and they tend to disintegrate after a thousand miles of running.
-That said, there are some wool/synthetic blends that are more durable and have no itch.
-Comfort is a top priority, so keep this in mind when trying alternative fabrics.
-Personal skin sensitivity can make a large difference in fabric feel.
-There are upsides to merino, such as it being a natural, wicking fiber that insulates when wet as well as naturally protecting against odor.
+While we have used shirts made from merino wool in the past with no issue, they can be itchy for some, and they tend to disintegrate after a thousand miles of running.
+However, some wool/synthetic blends are more durable and have no itch.
+Comfort is a top priority.
+Personal skin sensitivity can make a huge difference in the feel of fabric.
+Merino wool is a natural, wicking fiber that insulates when wet, as well as naturally protects against odor.

 Breathability vs. Drying Speed

-Breathability refers to the ability of a shirt to efficiently allow for airflow through the fabric of the shirt so that sweat can remain in vapor form while passing from the inside to the outside air.
-Shirts that feature mesh paneling, or very thin fabrics that allow for air to easily transfer through, score higher in this metric.
+Breathability refers to a shirt's ability to efficiently allow airflow through its fabric so that sweat can remain in vapor form while passing from the inside to the outside air.
+Shirts with mesh paneling or very thin fabrics that allow air to be easily transferred can translate into more comfortable running.

-Drying Speed, on the other hand, was measured in a controlled environment by comparing all the shirts, dripping wet, to each other.
-Two factors — wicking and water absorption — play a large role in a shirt's drying time.
-Wicking is the ability of a fiber to move sweat from the inside, through the shirt, to the outside where it can dry quickly, as it is exposed to wind and sunlight.
-This can happen due to differences in size and shape of fibers on the inside vs. outside of the shirt, or mechanically by fibers that are capable of absorbing water on the inside, where it can be pulled through the fiber by the evaporative action on the outside.
+Drying Speed includes two factors, wicking and water absorption.
+Wicking is the ability of a fiber to move sweat from the inside, through the shirt, to the outside, where it can dry quickly, as it is exposed to wind and sunlight.
+This can happen due to differences in the size and shape of fibers on the inside vs. outside of the shirt, or mechanically by fibers that are capable of absorbing water on the inside, where it can be pulled through the fiber by the evaporative action on the outside.
 Some fibers have natural wicking properties, like merino wool, while others use weaves to help promote wicking.
 Water absorption (or retention) is also a critical component of how quickly a shirt can dry.
 Fibers like nylon and wool can absorb water, unlike polyester.
 However, different weaves of polyester can retain water by trapping the molecules in their matrix, and both situations lead to slower drying times.

-Of course, whether we use the terms “breathability” or “drying time”, what we are really talking about is how effective a shirt is in keeping you cool.
-The faster the evaporation is taking place, the greater the cooling effect, but for a shorter period.
+Of course, whether we use the terms “breathability” or “drying time,” we are really talking about how effectively a shirt keeps the wearer cool.
+The faster the evaporation, the greater the cooling effect.

 Features and Versatility

-We like to think of features as the little extra add-ons that go a long way toward differentiating shirts from each other, and also contribute to the effect of wearing the shirt.
-Features primarily dictate the versatility of a shirt, in addition to fabric durability.
-When we talk about hardshell jackets, the number and type of features can be literally endless.
-But since we are talking about running shirts, there are only a few things that can reasonably be done to boost the value of the shirt without compromising its function.
-The three main features present in these shirts that help boost versatility are reflectivity, odor control, and UPF ratings.
-These are discussed below:
+Features are the little extra add-ons that go a long way toward differentiating shirts from each other and contributing to the experience of wearing the shirt.
+Features often dictate a shirt's versatility and durability.
+Running shirts have only a few things that can reasonably be done to boost the shirt's value without compromising its function.
+The three main features that help boost versatility are reflectivity, odor control, and UPF ratings.

 Reflectivity